-State-run Beijing Automotive Industry Holdings will take a minority stake in Koenigsegg as part of the Swedish luxury carmaker's purchase of General Motors' Saab unit, in the latest push by a Chinese auto firm to secure a global footprint.
+State-run Beijing Automotive Industry Holding will take a stake in Koenigsegg as part of the Swedish luxury carmaker's purchase of General Motors' Saab unit, in the latest push by a Chinese auto firm to secure a global footprint.

-The agreement came just hours after another Chinese carmaker, Geely Automotive, said its parent wanted to buy Saab's Swedish rival Volvo Cars Corp, which has been put up for sale by U.S. parent Ford.
+The agreement comes just hours after another Chinese carmaker, Geely Automotive, said its parent wanted to bid for Saab's Swedish rival Volvo Cars Corp, which has been put up for sale by U.S. parent Ford.

 This is an important step on the road toward a new Saab.
-We have a well prepared business plan, an important partnership and we are ready to proceed without state financing, Koenigsegg Chief Executive Christian von Koenigsegg said of his firm's bid for Saab.
+We have a well prepared business plan, an important partnership and we are ready to proceed without state financing, Koenigsegg Chief Executive Christian von Koenigsegg said in the statement.

-Koenigsegg, backed by U.S. and Norwegian investors, struck a deal earlier this year to buy GM's loss-making Saab Automobile business, but its ability to finance the purchase had remained in question.
+Koenigsegg, backed by U.S. and Norwegian investors, struck a deal earlier this year with GM to buy the Detroit automaker's loss-making Saab Automobile business, but questions remained regarding the financing of the deal.

-BAIC dropped out of the race for GM's Opel unit in July and had been tipped by some as a possible bidder for Volvo Cars.
+BAIC dropped out of the bidding for Opel in July and had been tipped by some as a possible bidder for Ford-owned Volvo Cars.

-BAIC, controlled by the Beijing government and number five car maker by unit sales so far this year, aims to more than double its annual volume to 2 million vehicles by the end of 2015 from 771,639 units in 2008.
+The automaker, controlled by the Beijing government, aims to more than double its annual vehicle sales to 2 million units by the end of 2015 from 771,639 units in 2008.

 DEAL BY OCTOBER

-(Writing by Niklas Pollard; additional reporting by Simon Johnson, Veronica Ek, Jens Hansegard and Nicolas Vinocur; editing by Elaine Hardcastle and Simon Jessop)
+(Writing by Niklas Pollard; additional reporting by Veronica EK and Simon Johnson; editing by Elaine Hardcastle and Simon Jessop)